Planck 2015 results. XVIII. Background geometry & topology: Methods

-The matched circles search (Sects.~\ref{sec:method_circles} and~\ref{ssub:matched_circles}) uses four component-separated maps \citep{planck2014-a11} which effectively combine both intensity and polarization information from different scales.
+The matched-circle search (Sects.~\ref{sec:method_circles} and~\ref{ssub:matched_circles}) uses four component-separated maps \citep{planck2014-a11} which effectively combine both intensity and polarization information from different scales.
 The maps are smoothed with a Gaussian filter of 30\arcm\ and 50\arcm\ full width at half maximum (FWHM) for temperature and polarization, respectively, and degraded to $N_\mathrm{side}=512$.
 Corresponding temperature and polarization common masks for diffuse emission, with a point source cut for the brightest sources, downgraded analogously to the maps, are used.
 After degradation, and accounting for the needed expansion of the polarization mask due to the conversion of $Q$ and $U$ to $E$, the temperature map retains 74\,\% of the sky and the polarization map 40\,\%.
 These $E$-mode maps are calculated using the method of \citet{bielewicz2012} \citep[see also][]{kim2011} and correspond to the spherical Laplacian of the scalar $E$, consequently filtering out power at large angular scales.
-The frequentist significance of the matched-circle results are determined by a suite of 300 Monte Carlo simulations of the \Planck\ \smica\ map.

-Because the matched circles method uses a much higher value of $N_{\rm side}$, it is sensitive out to a much higher maximum multipole, $\ell_\mathrm{max}$.
-From the results of Sect.~\ref{sec:KL}, this indicates that it uses more of the information available when confronting models with fundamental domains within the last-scattering surface compared to our implementation of the likelihood, limited to $\ell_\mathrm{max}\simeq40$.
-As we show in Sect.~\ref{sec:applic_simulations}, it also allows the use of high-pass filtered component-separated maps \citep[as defined in][]{planck2014-a11} without a significant decrease in the ability to detect a multiply-connected topology.